Virginia Tech® home

 • Produce and test rapid prototypes using quantitative and qualitative evaluation methods.

-UH 2814 Topics in Social Science in Technology Innovation for Societal Impact
+UH 2744: Topics in Computing in Technology Innovation for Societal Impact

 *Meeting Times: All CHDP courses will be asynchronous.
 Instructors will provide just-in-time open-to-all, face-to-face instruction based on student needs and requests as they emerge through the online interactions.
 Times will be adjusted to availability of students for each face-to-face instruction topic.
 Digital discussion and interaction forums will also enable peer to peer learning.
 Student cohorts will progress through each module together through weekly deadlines that will ensure course completion in 5 weeks and facilitate peer to peer learning.